industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 once more after installing poetry.
 After this, we should log out and back into a Windows session.

-Finally, we can install git utilizing scoop
+Finally, we can install Git utilizing scoop

 ```bash
 $ scoop install git